Fesmaster/QuestTest2/Journal/Journal.md

 Another thing that has opened up is gardening.
 Seeds can be obtained from raiding bandit camps or from using a knife to break plants.
 Food seeds are only available from the camps, though.
 Even bandits need to eat!
 Hoes can be made from metal, and seeds can be planted on tilled earth to grow the crops.
 Be careful, as they do not all take the same amount of time to grow.
 If you only get seeds when broken, leave it to grow longer next time.

 ## Alchemy And Magic
 Coming from the *Mundus Mortalum*, or, the World of Mortals, you simply have no magic, like me.
-That should never stop you, for the world around you is full of it, it simply needs to be harnessed.
+That sho uld never stop you, for the world around you is full of it, it simply needs to be harnessed.